connext/documentation/docs/developers/xcall-params.md

 The amount of tokens to bridge specified in standard format (i.e. to send 1 USDC, a token with 10^18 decimals, you must specify the amount as `1000000000000000000`).

-### relayerFee

-This is a fee paid to relayers for relaying the transaction to the other domain.
-The fee must be high enough to satisfy relayers’ cost conditions for relaying a transaction, which includes the gas fee plus a bit extra as incentive.
-This is paid in the origin domain’s native asset - it’s locked on the origin domain and eventually claimed by the relayer.

-Connext contracts will assert that the `relayerFee` matches what is sent in `msg.value` for the `xcall`.
-If, for any reason, the initial `relayerFee` is set too low, [BridgeFacet.sol](https://github.com/connext/nxtp/blob/main/packages/deployments/contracts/contracts/core/connext/facets/BridgeFacet.sol) has a `bumpTransfer` function that can be called on the origin domain to bump (increase) the initial fee until it’s sufficient for relayers.

-On the Connext Amarok testnet, this can be set to `0` because relayers on testnet don’t take any fees.

 ## CallParams

 The remaining argument for `XCallArgs` is `CallParams`.